 More about 'playable philosophy':

-Stefano Gualeni's work, both as an academic and as a designer, advocates the use of virtual worlds to materialize thought experiments and to playfully negotiate philosophical ideas.
+Stefano Gualeni's work, both as an academic and as a game designer, experiments with the use of virtual worlds to materialize thought experiments and to (playfully?) negotiate philosophical ideas.

-His arguments are summarized in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).
+His key insights are presented in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).

-A further articulation of those ideas can also be found in the following academic article:
+Further (and shorter) articulations of those ideas can also be found in the following academic articles:

 Other (free) meaningful video games we recommend: